snipsco/snipsmanager/README.rst

 Usage
 -----

-Start by creating a ``Snipsfile``, which is where all the configuration is set.
+Start your project by creating a ``Snipsfile``, which is where all the configuration is set.
 This is a simple text file, adhering to the YAML format.
 Here is a basic configuration:

 .. code-block:: yaml